rubocode/frontier.nvim/doc/design/strategy.md

 ## DESIGN STRATEGY
 > JUL 10, 2025

-My initial intention was to create a reasonable stable abstraction of mapping colors into the highlight groups.
+My initial intention was to create a reasonable stable abstraction for mapping colors into the highlight groups.
 This would allow me to make changes and evolve rapidly.
 However, supporting more than one theme required dynamic binding of some sort